-Throughout the financial year ended 31 March 2021 the Company has been in compliance with the relevant provisions set out in the AIC Code and the relevant provisions of the Code.
+Throughout the financial year ended 31 March 2022 the Company has been in compliance with the relevant provisions set out in the AIC Code and the relevant provisions of the Code.
 The Code includes provisions relating to: the roles of the chief executive, executive directors' remuneration; and the need for an internal audit function, each of which is not considered by the Board to be relevant to the Company.
 The Company has therefore not reported further in respect of these provisions.
+The financial statements have not complied with the requirement to prepare a Viability Statement, this is discussed in more detail on page 11.